elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case02-button.md

   ...
 ```

-4. Set the button state to change the state of the LED light.
+4.Set the button state to change the state of the LED light.
 ```python
 while True:
     if button.value == False: